-Procedural safeguards notice provided to parents within the last 12 months.
-Student File Review Method: If documentation is evident that the parent was given a copy of a procedural safeguards notice at least one time during the current year, mark this line item I .
-Required notices are provided in the native language of the parent.
-Student File Review Method: Review the file for copies of the most recent notices (invitations to meetings, procedural safeguards notices, and prior written notices) sent to the parents.
-Compare the language of the notices to the primary language indicated on the PHLOTE.
-If the notices were provided in a language other than the parent's native language, there must be documentation of the parent's request for notices to be provided in English.
-The language of the student must be considered when the student is invited to the IEP.
+Procedural safeguards notice (PSN) provided to parents within the last 12 months.
+Student File Review Method: If documentation is evident that the parent was given a copy of a (PSN) at least one time during the current year, mark this line-item I . copy of a (FSN) at least one time during the current year, mark this line-item I. Required notices are provided in the native language of the parent.
+Student File Review Method: Review the file for copies of the most recent notices (invitations to meetings, PSN, and PWNs) sent to the parents.
+Compare the language of the notices to the primary language indicated on the HLS.
+If the notices were provided in a language other than the parent's native language, there must be documentation of the parent's request (as evidenced by the parent) for notices to be provided in English.
+The language of the student must be considered when the student is invited to the IEP meeting.